NYCPlanning/db-zap-opendata/README.md

   - we have a small list of
   - SE overlaid Housing DB point file with MapZAP
     - some points were outside of the BBL-based

+- DCP Zoning Map Amendments data
+  - You many want to filter status for adopted or "adopted or certified".
+All domain values listed below
+    - 1 - adopted
+    - 2- certified
+    - 3 - withdrawn
+    - 4 - Not yet certified
+    - 5- disapproved
+    - 6- terminated
+  - Here are the domain values for Applicant type:
+    - 0-other
+    - 1-DCP
+    - 2-Private
+    - 3-DCP and Other City Agency
+    - 4-Other City Agency
+    - 5-Borough President
+  - For Joining by ULURP number use either TRACKINGNO or ULURPNO fields.
+You should strip the prefix letter (usually a N or C) from the zap data since this dataset does not use them.
+  - Some info on ULURP numbers, one letter prefix, followed by 6 digit number, followed by 3 letter suffix.
+  - The first two digits of the ULURP number are the last two Year numbers of the year the application was filed (030276zmk - means application was filed on 2003).
+  - The three letter suffix is the application type followed by borough (zmk - means zm =zoning map amendment, k = brooklyn) The boro letter codes for ULURP are K-BK, M-MN, Q-QN, R-SI, X-BX, Y-citywide.
+  - If a suffix has four letters it means the application was re-filed for a modification so if the example above was modified the new ULURP number would be 030276azmk, if modified again 030276bzmk, and so on

 ...